WHodgkins/AI-Verification-Papers/README.md

 AI workload verification establishes properties of computations performed on AI hardware — for example, whether accelerators are being used for training or inference, which model is running, whether required safeguards are active, or whether information has left an approved environment.

 These techniques may support audits, commercial assurance, and compliance with regulations and standards at the national or international level.
-A recurring objective is to provide useful evidence while protecting sensitive models, data, and operational information.
+Techniques aiming to support international cooperation often assume a need to secure against sophisticated attackers up to and including nation-states, whereas other work typically has less stringent threat models.
+A recurring objective across many strands of research is to provide useful evidence to administrators, users, auditors or regulators while protecting sensitive models, data, and operational information.

 ## Contents